 And 40% to 60% of the winning bid on big-ticket items, like vacations:

-Further, we keep costs very low because we never pay auctioneers to put our experiences into auctions.
+Further, we never pay auctioneers to put our experiences into auctions, maximizing the net donation to your nonprofit.

-While fixed-price consignment may seem to have no downside, nonprofits often lose money in foregone bids on other items.
+While fixed-price consignment may seem to be “risk free”, nonprofits often lose money after paying the consignment price.